 The Geography PGCE programme will develop the professional skills students need to teach geography, as well as developing their knowledge of contemporary issues in geography education, and an understanding of how to support effective learning for all pupils in the 11–16 age range.

-Students follow a programme of study that introduces them to the philosophy of education, epistemology, curriculum theory, pedagogical methods including fieldwork, child and adolescent development, assessment, pedagogical content knowledge for the geography curriculum and contemporary education issues.
+Students follow a programme of study that introduces them to the philosophy of education, epistemology, curriculum theory, pedagogical methods including fieldwork, cognitive psychology and child development, assessment, pedagogical content knowledge for the geography curriculum and contemporary education issues.
 This theoretical study is combined with teaching practice, which consists of one placement in the autumn and one in the spring/summer.
 Fieldwork is undertaken in both London and the Lake District.

-Students will spend most of their time (120 days) in two placement schools, working with geography mentors who provide support during the placements.
+Students will spend most of their time (up to 120 days) in two placement schools, working with geography mentors who provide support during the placements.
 We are fortunate to have a good choice of schools with whom we work, with many outstanding mentors and strong geography departments.